 - Visibly Damaged Wiring – It’s a no-brainer that damaged wires may be hazardous to work on.
 Actually, damaged wires may even prove themselves dangerous for daily use.
 It is best to repair or replace damaged cords and wires whenever you notice them.
 This preventative measure will enhance the safety in your home all of the time, not just when you’re doing electrical work.

-- Scorching or Discoloration – While you may associate scorching and discoloration with damaged wiring, there are other locations that this sort of damage may occur.
+- Scorching or Discoloration – You may associate scorching and discoloration with damaged wiring.
+There are other locations that this sort of damage may occur.
 Be sure to check around your receptacles, switches, and circuit breaker.
-If anything looks like it’s been heating up, you may want to hold off on the DIY projects and have a pro take a look at the health of your wiring first.
+If anything looks like it’s been heating up, you may want to hold off on the DIY projects.
+Have a pro take a look at the health of your wiring first.

 While you still have a lot to learn before you’re ready to start working on your home’s wiring system, these precautions are important and should never be forgotten.
 Be sure to check out the next installment of Wiring 101, where we will walk you through basic wire identification.